LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 #### Play Test Beeps

 This command requests the Pod emit a beep pattern.
 If you hear it, you know the commands are getting to the Pod.
-A message appears on your screen to indicate Loop got or did not get an acknowledgement from the Pod.
+A message appears on your screen to indicate Loop got or did not get an acknowledgment from the Pod.

 #### Read Pulse Log